 Interested faculty with ideas, particularly regarding the organization of the effort and where it should be housed are needed.
 Faculty should feel free to send comments to Provost and UFS President who will forward to President Schmoke.

-Meeting adjourned at approximately 204 pm
+Meeting adjourned at approximately 2:04 pm

 Action Items